fiolj/sparta/doc/web/variable.rst

 :ref:`run<command-run>` command.
 See the :ref:`run<command-run>` command for details of how to do this.

-IMPORTANT NOTE: Currently, the run command does not currently support the start/stop keywords.
+.. important:: Currently, the run command does not currently support the start/stop keywords.
 In the formula above startstep = 0 and stopstep = the number of timesteps being performed by the run.

 The stagger(x,y) function uses the current timestep to generate a new timestep.
 X,y > 0 and x > y are required.
 The generated timesteps